List of Hollyoaks characters introduced in 2016: Eva Falco

 Eva goes into hiding, knowing that Grace is after her.
 Liam and Jack, who has now been exiled from his family, help Eva to escape the village, which ultimately leads to Liam being banished from his family, too.
 Liam remains in contact with Eva, and after convincing his older brother, Adam Donovan (Jimmy Essex) to help them financially, Liam leaves the village with Eva.
-Elsewhere, Esther regains consciousness in hospital and suffers from post-traumatic amnesia, and orders Grace to get revenge on Eva for shooting her.
+Elsewhere, Esther regains consciousness in hospital and has post-traumatic amnesia, and orders Grace to get revenge on Eva for shooting her.
 At the train station, Eva fears that the police will catch her, but she and Liam manage to board the train.
 However, after Liam leaves for a moment, he returns to find Eva seemingly sleeping, but finds the back of her head bleeding and realises that she is dead.
 Grace is then shown leaving the train station, having shot Eva in the back of the head for what she did to Esther.
 An investigation into Eva's murder is then underway, with Liam working with D.S.
 Geoff Thorpe (James Bradshaw) to bring Grace down.
 Liam is later devastated when D.S.
 Thorpe reveals that Eva was pregnant with his baby when she died, making him more determined to get a confession out of Grace.